Advice to pivot into AI Safety is likely miscalibrated

 To build the model, Alice needs to estimate four things:

-Annual Surplus (\(\Delta u\)): This is the key number.
-It’s the difference in Alice’s total annual utility between the new AI safety role (\(u_1\)) and her current baseline (\(u_0\)).
-This surplus combines the change in her salary and her impact—indirectly via donations and directly by doing some fancy AI safety job.
+Annual Surplus (\(\Delta u\)): This is the key number: the difference in Alice’s total annual utility between the new AI safety role (\(u_1\)) and her current baseline (\(u_0\)).
+The surplus combines changes in her salary and in her impact—indirectly via donations and directly via her AI safety work.

 - \(\Delta u := u_1 - u_0\).